classdojo/policies/privacy.md

 > Basically,
 >
-> We collect different types of information directly from you based on who you are (i.e., teacher, parent, and student) and depending on the features you might use (e.g., sending a message between a teacher and a parent, or joining a school).
+> We ask you for different types of information based on who you are (i.e., teacher, parent, and student) and which ClassDojo features you use (e.g., sending a message between a teacher and a parent, or helping a teacher join their school).

 ### Information collected automatically
 Like most web-based services, we (or our service providers) may automatically receive and log information on our server logs from your browser or your device when you use the Service.
 For example, this could include the frequency and duration of your visits to ClassDojo (similar to TV ratings that indicate how many people watched a particular show).
 If you use ClassDojo on different devices, we may link the information we collect from those different devices to help us provide a consistent Service across your different devices.
 If we do combine any automatically-collected information with personal information, we will treat the combined information as personal information, and it will be protected as per this Privacy Policy.